Considering a 6 month round the world trip soon? We’ve been there!

 It took less than a month for our carefully-organized (read: obsessively overplanned) 6 month backpacking itinerary to veer wildly off course.

-Almost 5 years later, I can still remember the decision like it was yesterday: rather than double-back from the blue city of Chefchaouen, Morocco to Fez, where a pre-paid Ryanair flight was ready to whisk us off to… Milan?
+Rather than double-back from the blue city of Chefchaouen, Morocco to Fez, where a pre-paid Ryanair flight was ready to whisk us off to… Milan?
 Venice?
 (I honestly can’t remember which), we decided to extend our stay in Chefchaouen once.

 And then twice.